marcidy/electronic_components/README.rst

 ________________

 - Code is in memory
-- The microcontroller can access that memory, aka read and (over-)write the code itself while it is excuting.
+- The microcontroller can access that memory, aka read and (over-)write the code itself while it is executing.
 - If you become aware of your surroundings inside the microcontroller at a pause in execution, what would you do first?
 - Could you self replicate and send a copy of yourself somewhere?
 - what about load a small program into memory?
 Jump to that location?
 Start a small shell open on port 1023?